These Asian Turkey Meatballs are easy to make and make a nice change to traditional Italian style meatballs!

 I prefer to use an ice cream scoop for consistent size which makes for even cooking too.
 Serve them with some brown rice and a side of warm hoisin or teriyaki sauce for dipping or just drizzle the sauce over the meatballs.
 These are good sized meatballs so I’d say three per adult is a good indicator and maybe one or two for the kids.
 This recipe will give you 12 nice sized meatballs.

-Storing the meatballs.
+Storing your turkey meatballs.

 Any leftover meatballs will keep nicely for 3-4 days in a sealed container in the refrigerator.
 Microwave until hot for serving again.